sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 coupon_limit | Limits the number of coupon interactions (issued,redeemed and expired).
 Example: coupon_limit=5 retrieves 5 recent coupon interactions coupon_offset | Retrieves next set of coupons according to issual sequence.
 For example, if 10 coupons are issued to a customer till date, then coupon_offset=6, returns the 7th, 8th, 9th, and 10th coupon (ignoring the first 6 coupons) coupon_order_by | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
-Values: created_date, created_by, valid_till respectively
+Values: created_date, created_by, valid_till respectively user_group=true | Retrieves the details of user group associated to the user (if available)

 ### Request URL
 `https://api.capillary.co.in/v1.1/customer/get?format=xml&<identifier_type>=<identifier_value>&mlp=true`